 Last week I posted a recipe for a gluten free chocolate chip cookie cake using Pamela’s baking mix.
-It was a big hit at our cookie decorating party and I’d definitely make it again, but I wanted to share yet another gluten free cookie cake recipe which I liked even better.
+It was a big hit at our cookie decorating party and I’d definitely make it again.
+However, I now have a gluten free vegan chocolate chip cookie cake that I like even better!

 This one is adapted from the Perfect 10 Cookie recipe by Christina Tosi and Karlie Kloss, and it’s different than your usual cookie cake.
 With a base of very lightly baked almond meal, almonds, oats and chocolate chips, it’s kind of chewy and almost cookie dough-ish, with loads of flavors and textures coming from the ingredients mentioned plus agave and vanilla.It’s also one of the easiest cookie cakes you’ll ever bake since all you do is dump everything in the bowl and mix.
 Using a scale makes it even easier because you can set the empty bowl on a scale, set the tare to zero, and just weigh everything directly into the bowl.

 So far I’ve only made this cookie cake for myself and Fuzz, so I’m interested in hearing your opinion.
 As for the icing, since I’m not vegan I’ve been using the same icing I used on the other cookies cakes, but if you are vegan there are a ton of other options.
 I think a vegan cream cheese icing would be really good on this.

 - 3/16 of a teaspoon baking powder

 - 1/8 teaspoon xanthan gum

 - 40g canola oil or very light tasting olive oil (not extra virgin)

 - 1/2 teaspoon vanilla extract